 Shortly after the announcement of CAIR, several states and industry groups filed a series of lawsuits challenging the legality of the new EPA rule.
 The collection of lawsuits was aggregated into a single case called North Carolina vs. Environmental Protection Agency.
-Three states located along the borders of the policy footprint (Florida, Minnesota, and Texas) claimed that their emissions did not significantly affect downwind states' compliance with National Ambient Air Quality Standards.
+Most of these lawsuits affected all CAIR states, however, three states located along the borders of the policy footprint (Florida, Minnesota, and Texas) claimed that their emissions did not significantly affect downwind states' compliance with National Ambient Air Quality Standards.
 They argued that the EPA should therefore not include them in the new CAIR program.
 This legal challenge subjected power plants located in these three states to a higher level of regulatory uncertainty than power plants in the other states since they would need to wait to see if the court would overturn the current rule.
-If the court did vacate the rule, these states would be operating under a significantly less stringent regulatory regime.8
+If the court did vacate the rule, these states would be operating under a significantly less stringent regulatory regime.10

 The D.C.
 Circuit Court made a final ruling on CAIR in December 2008.
-The court granted a permanent stay of the rule for Minnesota, but decided that Texas and Florida would be required to participate in the program.9 The court agreed with Minnesota's claim that their emissions were not significantly affecting down wind states' compliance with NAAOS.
-On
+The court granted a permanent stay of the rule for Minnesota, but decided that Texas and Florida would be required to participate in the program.11 The court agreed with Minnesota's claim that their emissions were not significantly affecting down wind states' compliance with NAAQS.
+On the other hand, the court rejected Texas and Florida's similar claims.12 In 2010, the CAIR SO2 program took effect for all of the initially planned states except for Minnesota.
+Figure 3 includes a timeline of important events in the rollout of CAIR.